brucehho/MERN/mern-social/README.md

+** React, Node, Express and MongoDB
-A simple social media application with users, posts, likes and comments - developed using React, Node, Express and MongoDB.
+A simple social media application with users, posts, likes and comments**
 ----
 1. MongoDB
 2. npm install